PUBLIC FOUNDATION FOR THE RESEARCH OF CENTRAL AND EAST EUROPEAN

 14.6./ Relevant IT systems: Software used to operate the website of the Public Foundation, as well as the server owned by the Public Foundation.

 15./ PROCESSING OF PERSONAL DATA RELATED TO THOSE REGISTERING TO THE EVENTS ORGANIZED BY THE PUBLIC FOUNDATION

-15.2.
+15.4.
 Legal basis for data processing: Voluntary consent given by the Data Subject [Article 6, Paragraph (1) Point a) of the Regulation].
 If a natural person expresses his/her willingness to attend an event organized by the Public Foundation by registering to the event and provides his/her name, telephone number and e-mail address, as well as his/her home institution through the registration process, and by checking the checkbox on the registration page of the event indicating that he/she accepts this Data Protection Policy, he/she agrees to the Public Foundation processing his/her personal data in order for him/her to participate in the event, and to the Public Foundation sending him/her invitations to further events.

-15.4./ Scope of the processed personal data: The name, e-mail address and phone number of the person registering to the system, and the name of his/her home institution.
+15.6./ Scope of the processed personal data: The name, e-mail address and phone number of the person registering to the system, and the name of his/her home institution.

-15.5./ Duration of data processing: If at the time of the registration, the registrant (by checking the relevant checkbox) consents to the Public Foundation processing his/her personal data until this consent is withdrawn, and to receiving invitations to later events, the Public Foundation shall delete all personal data related to the registrant within 3 working days upon the withdrawal of consent.
-In the absence of such consent, the Public Foundation shall delete all personal data within 3 working days following the event.
+15.7./ Duration of data processing: If at the time of the registration, the registrant (by checking the relevant checkbox) consents to the Public Foundation processing his/her personal data until this consent is withdrawn, and to receiving invitations to later events, the Public Foundation shall delete all personal data related to the registrant within 3 working days upon the withdrawal of consent.
+In the absence of such consent to the data processing, the registration is not possible.

 16./ PROCESSING OF PERSONAL DATA RELATED TO THOSE ATTENDING THE EVENTS ORGANIZED BY THE PUBLIC FOUNDATION